 Things to bear in mind when buying a vinyl cutter machine:

 - what do you want to cut?
-Most machines will cut way more than just vinyl but make sure what you buy will deal with your chosen material well.
+Most at home vinyl cutters will cut way more than just vinyl but make sure what you buy will deal with your chosen material well.

 - cost – the more up to date and newest vinyl cutting machines which have all the latest software comes at a price.
 If you want to try it out for a lesser cost, perhaps try a slightly older model that still has lots of features.

 - Do you want to design your own images or will you be happy with purchasing pre made dies?
 Some of the cheaper options won’t allow you to cut your own designs and of course you’ll need to purchase dies for what you want to do.
-Some of the computerized options have subscription models to access their library of files.
+Some of the computerized vinyl cutter machines have subscription models to access their library of files.

 - What accessories come as standard?
 All of the machines below have extras that you can buy so if you can get any included with your purchase this will be a money saver in the long run.
 Look for tools, extra dies or cartridges or perhaps even a pack with different materials to try out.

 - Size – finally check the space you have to store your machine since we’re looking at home vinyl cutters.
 Some of them are quite large, certainly larger than a printer size so a dedicated space for it in a craft room would be perfect or at least a large cupboard that you could store it in.

 - Computerized or manual?
-Do you want simple or do you want the option to do all sorts?
+Do you want simple or do you want the option to do all sorts of cutting?

 Our vinyl cutting machine reviews

 I’m sure you’re interested in getting to the answer of the question about which vinyl cutting machine is the best so let’s gets to it.
 The following are some of the top rated die cutting machines around at the moment and are my personal favorites (and oh my, I’ve tried lots!):

 Cricut Explore Air 2 Machine

-The first in my list of top vinyl cutting machines has to be the latest from Cricut.
-To be honest, they have a wealth of good machines in their range, but I’ve chosen to highlight the latest in the range, the Explore Air 2, as with any of these options getting the latest means you’re getting the latest in technology. (edit – they have brought out a new model now – the Cricut Maker, but I actually prefer this one to the new one)
+The first in my list of top vinyl cutting machines has to be one of the latest Cricut personal cutting machines.
+To be honest, they have a wealth of good computerized machines in their range, but I’ve chosen to highlight the latest in the range, the Explore Air 2, as with any of these options getting the latest means you’re getting the latest in technology. (edit – they have brought out a new model now – the Cricut Maker, but I actually prefer this one to the new one)

 The Cricut Explore Air 2 is much faster than any of the other machines, and can be used wirelessly too.
 It has an app so when you’re waiting in a cafe or for your daughter after school you can be designing your creations ready to make as soon as you get home!

-It will not only cut vinyl, but it can cut a whole range of other materials – cardstock, paper, leather, craft foam.
+It’s not only a cutter for vinyl, but it can cut a whole range of other materials – cardstock, paper, leather, craft foam.
 You can also use a pen in the machine to draw or use it to score.
 While I think it’s the best choice for a vinyl cutter machine, it’s just touching the surface of what can be done so if you have grand designs in your head you can’t go wrong.
 It’s perfect for cutting decals, stickers, vinyls as well as a host of other craft materials.

 It does come at a price though and is one of the more expensive machines – but you’re definitely getting a good product.Check out the latest price of the Cricut here